As coronavirus rolls on, Republicans hit 'pause' on new aid

 But it's clear that Republicans are dreading another round of negotiations with Democrats.

-While each of the four prior COVID-19 response measures passed by almost unanimous votes, the outcome required GOP leaders to accept significant legislative victories for Pelosi and Senate Minority Leader Chuck Schumer, D-N.Y.
+While each of the four prior COVID-19 response measures passed by almost unanimous votes, the outcome required GOP leaders to accept significant legislative victories for Pelosi and Schumer.
 They fear another episode in which Mnuchin, a former Democrat, gives them even more.

-For now, negotiations are in neutral.
-The Senate is poised to push off the legislative debate until after the Memorial Day break, when Republicans hope the virus will finally begin to ease.

-“We will be working in a bipartisan way and with the White House to make sure ... we’re addressing the very serious needs of the American people when it becomes both to the health emergency and the economic emergency that they’re experiencing right now,” said No. 2 Senate Republican John Thune of South Dakota.

 Associated Press writers Jill Colvin and Alan Fram contributed to this report.